staffanpalopaa/todo-app-demo/.qlerify/command-create-todo.md

 undefined

 Current Command Information:
-{"id":"fef7140a-ec99-40b3-9a81-a1b825e98d3a","description":"Create Todo","cardinality":"one-to-many","dataFields":[{"name":"Title","type":null},{"name":"Description","type":null},{"name":"Due Date","type":null},{"name":"Priority","type":null}],"gwtDescriptions":["Given the user is on the todo creation page, When the user enters a title and clicks 'Add', Then a new todo is created and visible in the list."]}
+{"id":"acb05a25-17ab-4383-b3b5-344304309ccc","description":"Create Todo","cardinality":"one-to-many","dataFields":[{"name":"Title","type":null},{"name":"Description","type":null},{"name":"Due Date","type":null}],"gwtDescriptions":["Given the user is on the todo creation page, when the user enters a title and clicks 'Add', then a new todo is created and visible in the list."]}

 Swagger Documentation:
 openapi: 3.0.0
 info:
-  title: Todo App API
   version: 1.0.0
   description: API for managing a Todo.
 servers: